5 things we should all do more often for a happier, healthier life

 There aren't enough hours in the day, right?
 So we add more at night to make sure everything gets done.
 If that sounds like you, make yourself a promise to go to bed one hour earlier, once a week, and see how more rested, productive and happier you feel the next day.
 It'll soon become a habit.

 Do hope you found this helpful.
-I will mention this was suggested by Rob from Showers & More. of course always value suggestions and feedback.
+I will mention this was suggested by Garry from hebron crc. of course always value suggestions and feedback.

 Inspirations For This Article